Determinism and Replay

 )

-Testing determinism
+Testing determinism in Python

-# Record the transcript during a session
+# Record during a live session

 transcript = session.projection.transcript

-# Later, replay against a new projection
+# Replay against a new projection

 from macp_sdk.projections import DecisionProjection